GiovaniFonseca/Stuff4Trip/README.md

 2. Type Git command: python3 -m http.server
 3. A pop-up message will appear on the right-hand side, where Open Browser should be clicked
 4. A new page opens where the site is available

+* You can deploy this locally if you have the chrome gitpod extension installed
+* Just click the green button in github when in chrome browser to start a gitpod instance

 ### Deploy to GitHub Pages